 Overall term: 2014 to 2018

-Public administrations at subnational level act more effectively, transparently and more oriented towards citizen needs, particularly when implementing social programmes.
+Public administrations at the local and regional levels act more effectively and transparently and are more oriented towards citizen needs.

 - Coordination of budgeting and planning

 GIZ advises local and regional governments on how to plan and programme their budgets for public services.
 The aim is to draw up a multi-annual expenditure plan with clear targets that address citizens’ needs.
 The local and regional governments systematically feed their experience back to the country’s Ministry of Economy and Finance, thus continually improving the national results-based budgeting system.